michael-basil/michael-basil.github.io/health.md

 * To see how far much further things can go when our Mindsets are shifted and altered
 * Because I like to have fun with/in systems

-## What are key influences related to physical health?
+## Related to physical health what was helpful along the way so far?

+Reading, reflecting and running experiments on myself.

+I'm always open to converstions on any of the following topics:

 * [Metabolism - Fasting positive news](https://www.health.harvard.edu/blog/intermittent-fasting-surprising-update-2018062914156)
 * [Dr. Peter Attia MD - Principles of Nutirtion](https://peterattiamd.com/fasting-protocol-video/)